UniStuttgart-VISUS/mm-tracking/README.md

 The `mm-tracking` library provides the interface that allows to communicate with the tracking system in front of the Powerwall at the Visualization Research Center (VISUS) of the University of Stuttgart.
 This library can be used for interaction with tracking devices (rigid-bodies) and button devices (stick, glasses).
+Additional detailed information and documentation can be found in the `documentation` folder of the repository.

 ---